simon-Leary42/Simons-Bluetooth-Audio-Fixing-Script/README.md

 # Simons-Bluetooth-Audio-Fixing-Script
 unpairs and repairs a specified bluetooth device, then walks the user through reconfiguring Equalizer APO to work on the new device, without restarting the computer!

-requires Bluetooth Command Line Tools
+requires Bluetooth Command Line Tools, must also be added to PATH (it will add itself to PATH by default in the installer)

   https://bluetoothinstaller.com/bluetooth-command-line-tools